GinaZhan/SnowSimulation/README.md

 This project implements a Material Point Method (MPM) for simulating snow behaviors, inspired by the paper ["A Material Point Method for Snow Simulation"](https://disneyanimation.com/publications/a-material-point-method-for-snow-simulation/) by Stomakhin et al. The goal is to simulate various snow interactions, including falling, piling, collisions, and different stickiness levels.

+## Simulation Output

+The simulation output videos are saved in the `video_output` directory.

 ## Features Implemented

 ### Material Point Method (MPM) for Snow Simulation